WorldHistoricalGazetteer/place/docs-source/content/500-System.md

   > An ingress controller for Kubernetes that uses the Envoy Proxy to manage incoming HTTP and HTTPS requests, acting as a reverse proxy and load balancer.

+- ##### Longhorn

+  > A distributed block storage system for Kubernetes.
+Longhorn ensures that data is replicated and available across multiple nodes in the cluster, providing high availability and fault tolerance for persistent volumes.
+It simplifies storage management by enabling dynamic provisioning, snapshots, and backups of Kubernetes persistent storage.
+This is particularly important for applications like Vespa, where data integrity and accessibility are critical.

 ### Application Components

 - **Django**